lgomez9/100-days-of-code/log.md

 **Thoughts**: Getting back into data structures, and spending more time dissecting them for understanding, I think will prove to be a really fruitful avenue of research.

 **Link to work**: In the DS folder of this repository.

+### Day 71: April 11, 2020

+**Today's Progress**: Re-learned about and implemented a Union Find, and worked more on the Tic Tac Toe application I had made.
+Functionally, it 99% works the exact way I want it to, and most of the work left to be done is aesthetic, not functional.

+**Thoughts**: I don't know what changed about today, but we finally got the Tic Tac Toe to work exactly the way I wanted it to.
+Still need to put some work into it, aesthetically and a little functionally, but honestly I wish I hadn't been so lazy before and had just gotten it done.

+**Link to work**: In my own private personal projects folder.